 Senator Bob Casey (D-PA), September 25, 2019 [This is an excellent background summary from our ever fact-inclined Democratic Senator.
-People often ask what “treason, bribery, or other high Crimes and Misdemeanors” (the constitutional justification for impeachment in II.4) means.
-Sen. Casey explains that “both chambers of Congress have consistently interpreted the phrase broadly to mean ‘serious violations of the public trust.’]
+People often ask what “treason, bribery, or other high Crimes and Misdemeanors” (the justification for impeachment in US Constitution II.4) means.
+Senator Casey explains that “both chambers of Congress have consistently interpreted the phrase broadly to mean ‘serious violations of the public trust.’]

 Washington, D.C. – Today, U.S. Senator Bob Casey (D-PA) has called for the impeachment of President Donald Trump.
 His full statement is below:

 The recent revelation that President Trump pressured a foreign government to investigate his political opponents is a textbook case of abuse of power which demands action.
 In order to hold President Trump fully accountable, I support a formal impeachment inquiry in the House of Representatives.
 My concerns about the President’s conduct have grown over months, particularly as I thoroughly reviewed Special Counsel Mueller’s report.
 President Trump’s most recent actions with regard to Ukraine have created new urgency to take action.
 Given this clear abuse of power, I believe I have an obligation to outline the conduct, both during the Russian investigation and the Ukraine matter, that is within the well-established definition of the “high crimes and misdemeanors” that the Senate would consider in an impeachment trial.